TheQuantumPhysicist/AsyncJsonRPC/README.md

 2. boost containers

 **libjsoncpp** is required for json parsing.
 That cannot be changed.
 **Boost** is necessary just for a [`flat_map`](https://www.boost.org/doc/libs/1_65_1/doc/html/boost/container/flat_map.html), which I used instead of `std::map`.
 This is done purely for performance.
 A `flat_map` uses a vector underneath, which guarantees cache locality and makes look-ups very fast.
 A hash-map isn't very suitable if performance is to be sought, because hashing strings isn't that fast.
-With a flat_map, for this specific problem where methods will be added once and will never be changed later.
+With a `flat_map`, for this specific problem where methods will be added once and will never be changed later.

 **But I don't want boost!** in that case, just change the type from `flat_map` to `std::map` if performance isn't a big deal for you.